 Wrought iron metal working has been around for centuries.
 What was once the mark of experienced craftsman and blacksmiths, has since been replaced by machinery and automation.

 Mass production has replaced what were once one of a kind works of art with cheaply made replicas.
+Often times using sub-par materials like cast iron or iron alloys.
 Built simply to last “long enough” and no longer forever.

 However, custom wrought iron work is still in demand today.
-Unfortunately, there are very few master craftsmen today.
+Unfortunately, there are very few master craftsmen today producing products from wrought itron.
 For those left with the knowledge, patience and drive to forge forward with their unique skillset, it can be very lucrative.

 Having custom, one of a kind items, not available for purchase from a store, is something homeowners and businesses are willing spend big money for.